-There is a slight trend towards doctors becoming more positive about their reviewers over time, but this trend has not reached significance (Figure 18).
-This may reflect the work bpac^{nz} has done to match doctors with reviewers who work in their speciality and have an appropriate level of seniority.
+There is a slight trend towards doctors not working in general practice becoming more positive about their reviewers over time, but this trend has not reached significance (Figure 16).
+This may reflect bpacnz work to match doctors with reviewers who work in their speciality and have an appropriate level of seniority, though a small number of doctors were still not happy with their reviewer match.